mxab/pre-commit-trivy/README.md

 ## trivyfs-docker
 pre-commit will use the latest `aquasecurity/trivy` docker image and run it inside a docker container.
-It will create a cache directory `.pre-commit-trivv-cache` in your repo.
+It will create a cache directory `.pre-commit-trivy-cache` in your repo.
 Add it to the `.gitignore`.

 ```yaml
 repos: